Ukrainian Nut Roll – Recipe

 - Remove from the stove, add in the honey and cool to room temperature.

 - Pour milk into a saucepan, add butter, sugar and salt.
 Cook, mixing frequently until the sugar and butter are melted.
 Set aside to cool to room temperature.

-- Proof yeast by adding it to warm water and 1 tsp. sugar.
+- In another bowl proof yeast by adding it to warm water and 1 tsp. sugar.
 Let rest for 10 minutes until it starts to froth.

-- Add the yeast to the cooled milk mixture, to combine.
+- Add the yeast to the cooled milk mixture, and the 2 beaten eggs, until combine.

 - In a large bowl combine 2 cups of flour with the yeast and milk mixture.